 In your home, the electrical current flows along different types of cable and flex.
 You have to strip these to expose the cores before you can connect them to new terminals.
-Fitting new plugs is one of the most straightforward electrical jobs, but it's important to make sure you insert the correct fuse for each appliance.
+Fitting new plugs is one of the most straightforward electrical jobs, but you need to make sure you insert the correct fuse for each appliance.

 Flex connects your appliances and pendant lights to the fixed wiring.
 It's usually round in cross-section and contains three cores within a white or coloured PVC outer sheath (although irons can use non-kinking rubber-sheathed flex with a braided outer covering).

 All three cores have coloured insulation: brown for live, blue for neutral and green/yellow for earth.
 Two-core flex (with no earth core) is used for double-insulated appliances and some light fittings that don't have metal components.
 Special heat-resistant flex is also available for immersion heaters.

 Flex is available in a range of sizes.
 Check the table to see the size you need for different appliance ratings.

 Cable is used for all fixed wiring - which is usually hidden behind walls, ceiling and floor.
 It has an oval cross-section and contains cores that are set side-by-side in a thick white or grey PVC outer sheath.

 The live core is separately insulated in brown sheath, the neutral core in blue sheath, and the earth core is bare and runs between them.
 This is known as two-core-and earth cable.
 Special three-core-and-earth cable (with brown, black and grey cores, plus a bare earth) is used for the two-way switching of lights.

 When you connect cable, you must protect the exposed earth core with a length of green/yellow electrical sleeving.
 You'll need bigger cable for circuits with a higher current demand.
 The common sizes of cable are 1, 1.5, 2.5, 4, 6 and 10mm2 - the measurement represents the cross-sectional area of the individual cores.